wavefrontHQ/wavefront-jersey-sdk-java/docs/dropwizard.md

-# Configuring Dropwizard
+# Registering a WavefrontJerseyFilter with Dropwizard

-Once you have created a [WavefrontJerseyFilter](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java#5-create-wavefrontjerseyfilter), register it in your dropwizard application as follows:
+After you create a `WavefrontJerseyFilter` (using [quickstart steps](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java#3-create-and-register-a-wavefrontjerseyfilter) or [custom steps](https://github.com/wavefrontHQ/wavefront-jersey-sdk-java#5-create-and-register-a-wavefrontjerseyfilter)), you must register it with your application's Dropwizard environment.

+To register a `WavefrontJerseyFilter` in a Dropwizard application:

 ```java
 public class MyApplication extends Application<MyConfiguration>{